johnnynalley/hangman/README.md

 # Hangman
-**TODO:**
-- However many letters are in the word, transform them to underscores
-- Let the player guess the letters
-- If the letter the player guesses is in the word, replace the underscores with the word
-- Every time the player guesses a word that doesn't have any of the letters they chose, remove a change

-## Info
+## Description

 This is a hangman program written in Python.
-You get a set number of chances, and you must guess the word without losing all of your changes.
+When the program is started, you will be prompted to choose how many chances you would like.
+After that, you must guess the word without losing all of your chances.